-The M.A. in Developmental Disabilities On Campus and M.A. in Developmental Disabilities Online programs do not lead to New York State teacher certification, and are available to interested students with a broad range of career goals.
+The M.A. in Developmental Disabilities online program does not lead to New York State teacher certification and is available to interested students with a broad range of career goals.
 This program is designed to provide multidisciplinary training in the study of individuals with developmental disabilities.
-Students will engage in multidisciplinary coursework in special education and across other disciplines (e.g., psychology, health, and/or leadership), gain specialized preparation for working with individuals with developmental disabilities, such as autism and/or intellectual disabilities, and gain expertise in designing effective programming for individuals with the full range of learning and behavior characteristics.
+Students will engage in multidisciplinary coursework in special education and across other disciplines (e.g., psychology, health, and/or leadership), gain specialized preparation for working with individuals with developmental disabilities (such as Autism Spectrum Disorder and/or Intellectual Disabilities), and gain expertise in designing effective programming for individuals with the full range of learning and behavior characteristics.